KaremBenChikha/SmartAquarium/README.md

 Control the lighting inside the aquarium, you have the possibility to choose from an RGB color palette. a night mode linked to a light sensor will turn automatically the white light on when it too dark for the fish.
 Measure the temperature of the aquarium by a temperature waterproof sensor.
 Control the oxygen inside the aquarium. the are two modes; Low and High.

-The App was designed with
-After Prototype: a custom PCB was designed and manufactured:

-ISIS.PNG
-caption (optional)
-and the render:

-ISIS 3D.PNG
-PCB render